-- Created a dedicated Messaging API channel for your bot
+- A dedicated Messaging API channel for your bot

-The webhook URL is the endpoint of your bot server where webhook payloads are sent.
+The webhook URL is the endpoint of your bot server to which the LINE Platform sends the webhook payloads.

-Log in to the LINE Developers console, and click the provider in which the channel for the Messaging API is present.
+Log in to the LINE Developers Console and click the provider the Messaging API channel belongs to.

-Click Edit under Webhook URL, enter the Webhook URL (the destination URL for events sent from the LINE platform to the bot), and then click Update.
+Click Edit under Webhook URL.
+Enter the webhook URL (the destination where the LINE Platform is to send events to) and then click Update.

 Enable Use webhook.

-To improve security, you can specify servers that can call APIs of the LINE Platform on the Security tab of your channel settings in the console.
-You can register IP addresses individually or, if you have multiple servers, you can use classless inter-domain routing (CIDR) notation to register your network address.
+To strengthen security, you can permit only registered servers to make calls to the LINE Platform API.
+To register servers, visit the LINE Developers Console, open the channel settings and the Security tab.
+You can register IP addresses one by one or use classless inter-domain routing (CIDR) notation to register your network address.

-This section explains how to check if your server can receive webhook events and how to validate the signature of webhook events.
+This section explains how to check if your server can receive webhook events.

-To confirm that your server can receive webhook events, block your LINE Official Account on LINE and check your server logs to confirm that your bot server receives an unfollow event from the LINE Platform.
-The following is an example log.
+To check if your bot server does receive webhook events, first block the LINE Official Account you added in the earlier step.
+Then find from your server logs that your bot server received an unfollow event from the LINE Platform.
+Here is an example log.

 2017-07-21T09:18:46.755256+00:00 app[web.1]: 2017-07-21 09:18:46.737 INFO 4 --- [io-13386-exec-2] c.e.bot.spring.KitchenSinkController : unfollowed this bot: UnfollowEvent(source=UserSource(userId=Uxxxxxxxxxx...), timestamp=2017-07-21T09:18:46.031Z)

-For a complete list of features available to LINE Official Accounts, see the LINE for Business website.
+For a complete list of features available to LINE Official Accounts, see LINE for Business (opens new window).